Police confirm identity of the body pulled from the River Wyre yesterday

-BREAKING: Police confirm identity of body pulled from River Wyre near St Michael's yesterday was Nicola Bulley
+Nicola Bulley: Police confirm identity of body pulled from River Wyre near St Michael's yesterday was missing mum

 Police have confirmed that the body recovered from the River Wyre near St Michael’s yesterday was that of missing mum Nicola Bulley.